anthony-celeres/anthony-celeres/README.md

 <!-- Tech Stack Section -->
 <h3 align="left"><font size="+2" face="Verdana">Languages and Tools:</font></h3>

-- DevOps enthusiast with hands-on experience in CI/CD, Docker, Kubernetes, Terraform, and AWS/GCP.
-- Looking to collaborate on exciting cloud-native and open-source projects.

 <!-- Tools logos section (customize with what YOU use) -->

 <p align="left">